wp-plugins/bulletproof-security/readme.txt

 * Brute Force Login Security Protection
 * Log All User Account Logins or Log Only User Account Lockouts
 * Logged DB Fields: User ID, Username, Display Name, Email, Role, Login Time, Lockout Expires, IP Address, Hostname, Request URI
-* Email Alerting Options: User Account is locked out, An Administrator Logs in, An Administrator Logs in and when a User Account is locked out, Any User logs in when a User Account is locked out, Do Not Send Email Alerts
+* Email Alerting Options: User Account is locked out, An Administrator Logs in, An Administrator Logs in and when a User Account is locked out, Any User logs in and when a User Account is locked out, Do Not Send Email Alerts
 * Login Security Additional Options: Max Login Attempts, Automatic Lockout Time, Manual Lockout Time, Max DB Rows To Show, Turn On/Turn Off
 * Login Security Stealth Mode: Standard WP Error Messages or Generic Error Messages.
 * Login Security Stealth Mode: Enable or Disable Login Password Reset capability and links.